 You will need to overclock your monitor totally at your own risk.
-If someone offers to do it for you, make sure they do the right thing and not ruin the computer.
+If someone offers to do it for you, make sure they do the right thing and do not ruin the computer.

 Since you are changing the default system setting, there will always be a risk; however, now, many people have destroyed their computers by overclocking them.

 Also, take the resolution into consideration when overclocking your machine.
-There is no surety overclocking will work, but it is still worth trying.
+There is no surety that overclocking will work, but it is still worth trying.

 Overclocking your monitor will void your warranty.